Kimserey/BlogArchive/20160420_get_started_with_fsharp_on_mac.md

 The steps are:
  1. Install brew
- 2. Install mono from brew (and add it to Path)
+ 2. Install mono from brew
  3. Install VSCode
  4. Install Ionide
  5. Write a .fsx script make everything works